garfix/nli-go/doc/remarks.md

 I added ASSERT and RETRACT for MySQL.
 You can now insert and delete information in a MySQL database.

+===

+About interaction 18:

+    Q: Which cube is sitting on the table?
+    A: The large green one which supports the red pyramid

+This is a `which` question, that asks for a selection.
+The programmer may choose to use a function that's called, let's say "go:describe(E)" to create a distinguishing text for the answer.
+But would would such a function do?

+In 8.3.3 Naming Objects and Events, Winograd describes how SHRDLU forms a meaningful description of an object.

+"First we need to know how the object is basically classified."
+Each type of entity needs a human-defined set of useful properties: size, color (but not: x-location, height).
+They are properties that a human would find easy to distinguish, but for a computer it would not matter, so they need to be hand-picked.

+1) "The naming program first checks for the unique object in the world."
+They either have a name, or they are one of a kind (i.e. "the box").

+2) If the object is a block, ball or pyramid, the correct noun is used and a description is built of its color and size.
+If this uniquely describes the object, the description is preceded with "the" and its done.

+3a) If the requirement is nonspecific, just use these properties, preceded by an article: "a green cube"

+3b) If it needs to be specific: add still more information:
+    - information about the objects it supports
+    - name the objects to its left

+It is clear that a computer cannot determine a proper description by itself; it needs our help.

 # 2020-09-16

 Some remarks on SEMPRE: